Strappado

-The strappado, also known as corda, is a form of torture in which the victim's hands are tied behind his back and the victim is suspended by a rope attached to the wrists, typically resulting in dislocated shoulders.
-Weights may be added to the body to intensify the effect and increase the pain.
-This kind of torture would generally not last more than an hour without rest, as it would likely result in death.
+The strappado, also known as corda, is a form of torture in which the victim's hands are tied behind their back and the victim is suspended by a rope attached to the wrists, typically resulting in dislocated shoulders.
+Weights may be added to the body to intensify the effect and to increase the pain.
+This kind of torture would generally not last more than an hour without rest, as it would otherwise likely result in death.